Background

 Choose Call or Put

-Match the contract type to your Hood Options signal direction
+Match the contract type to your Hood Option signal direction

 Select Type